yangsen228/CallKinectSourceData/README.md

 #define BodyData 0
 ```

-2. Run at debug x64
+2. Run the code at debug x64